Barcelona at a glance

 - Important information

-Population 1,620,943 Languages Catalan, Castillian Currency Euro Visa Information No visa required for EU citizens
+Population 1,620,943 Languages Catalan, Castillian Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures